A funeral director is a professional in the business of performing funeral rites.

 5. Be an excellent manager of people and time

-6. Be a friendly, approachable and supportive person
+6. Be a friendly, approachable, and supportive person

 with funerals, you only get one chance to do it.
 A funeral director needs to make sure everything runs correctly.
 This pressure is felt by the funeral director again demonstrating the mental stress.
 Add the pressure of doing multiple funerals in a day and that becomes a tough day.

 as people deal with loss in a variety of ways, the behaviour people exhibit during their time of loss can vary greatly.
-Understanding their behaviour means you know how to interact with them and this can make them more comfortable during a difficult time in their lives.
+Understanding their behaviour means you know how to interact with them, and this can make them more comfortable during a difficult time in their lives.
 Additionally, some people rely on a funeral director as a confidant with whom they can discuss some personal feelings that they may not be able to discuss with family.
 The key is to be supportive and understanding.
 Being able to provide information about resources such as grief support groups is an important role of a funeral director.
 It's not uncommon to deal with angry individuals.
 Some people manifest their grief in anger and frustration.
 It’s important to remember it’s nothing personal, it is simply how they handle loss.
 Again, it's important to be understanding and keep your composure.

 I guess this comes under the business management category.
 Speaking about money with clients who are mourning is a difficult process because money seems so far away from the current situation.
 Understandably, people may not think it through as they would under normal circumstances, they just want the best for their lost loved one.
 As a funeral director, I consider it important to make sure the client understands the expenses they are accumulating with various options.
 This helps to avoid the confusion with the bill after the funeral services have been completed.

-After hearing all the difficulties a funeral director experiences, I think it makes sense to highlight the best things and the rewarding aspects of the job.
+After hearing all the difficulties, a funeral director experiences, I think it makes sense to highlight the best things and the rewarding aspects of the job.

 When not performing funeral services, funeral directors have many other jobs many of which are mentioned above.
-Considering all of the tasks, having great staff is imperative and we are fortunate to have a great team.
+Considering all the tasks, having great staff is imperative and we are fortunate to have a great team.
 Without a team, no funeral director could perform their duties.
 They enrich our daily routines with positivity and professionalism.
-The team make the multitude of tasks achievable and we are thankful for them.
+The team make the multitude of tasks achievable, and we are thankful for them.

-The most rewarding thing about being a funeral director is centered around the fact that we, as funeral directors, are helping people get through one of the most difficult times of their lives.We know our help is needed because making arrangements at a time of loss is not something anyone wants to have to do.
+The most rewarding thing about being a funeral director is centered around the fact that we, as funeral directors, are helping people get through one of the most difficult times of their lives.
+We know our help is needed because making arrangements at a time of loss is not something anyone wants to have to do.
 For the funeral attendees, it allows them to just focus on themselves to get through their grief.
 Being able to help people through the process is probably the most rewarding part of the job.
 From providing resources for grief assistance, advice on merchandise, advice about ceremonies to simply running the funeral ceremony, we know we are doing our part to help.
-“Thank you for doing everything for us” is something we hear all the time from our clients and that makes the long hours, mental drain and hard work worth every minute.
+“Thank you for doing everything for us” is something we hear all the time from our clients and that makes the long hours, mental drain, and hard work worth every minute.